michaelgtfr/SnowTricks/README.md

 ### Site installation
 (Example with FileZilla but all FTP works on the same principle)

   Open your FTP software.
-Click on the logo "Gestionnaire of site".
+Click on the logo "site manager".
 A window opens.
 Click on "New Site" and give it the name you want (example: "My Site").
 To the right, you will have to indicate (the IP address, password and its username).
 Click Connect.
   !Warning a message warns you after you click Connect you tell yourself if you are connecting or not.
   After connecting, double-click in the left window on the files or click-Drop the folders in the right window that you want to send to the server.
 As soon as it appears in the right window, it was sent to your server.
-  !Please note that your home page should be appelle index.php This is the page that will be loaded when a new visitor arrives on your site.
+  !Please note that your home page should be call index.php This is the page that will be loaded when a new visitor arrives on your site.

 ## Database installation